List of artificial objects on Mars

 The following table is a partial list of artificial objects on the surface of Mars, consisting of spacecraft which were launched from Earth.
-Although most are defunct after having served their purpose, the Curiosity rover, Perseverance rover, Ingenuity helicopter, and Zhurong rover are all active.
-China's Tianwen-1 spacecraft is the most recent artificial object to land safely on Mars, with Mars 3 and Tianwen-1 remote camera the heaviest and lightest Martian spacecraft respectively.
+Although most are defunct after having served their purpose, the Curiosity and Perseverance rovers are active.
+China's Tianwen-1 spacecraft is the most recent artificial object to land safely on Mars.

 The table does not include smaller objects, such as springs, fragments, parachutes and heat shields.
 As of February 2021, there are 14 missions with objects on the surface of Mars.
 Some of these missions contain multiple spacecraft.